How do you get your news, and how do you process it?

-But as Shabbat nears, Friday evening to Saturday night, I stop all of the electronic inputs.
-I enjoy my festive meals, attend synagogue (that meets all the pandemic protocols), visit a friend living alone after the service, and read books that I have had on my shelves for years but never managed to get to.
+But as Shabbat nears, I stop all electronic inputs from Friday evening to Saturday night.
+Instead, I enjoy my festive meals, attend synagogue (that meets all the pandemic protocols), visit a friend living alone after the service, and read books I have had on my shelves for years but never managed to get to.

 We all want to be well informed.
-But today, there’s considerably more of it out there than we can ever absorb.
-I try to diversify my media diet to inform me about what’s truly going on out there.
+But today, there’s considerably more of it than we can ever absorb.
+So I try to diversify my media diet to inform me about what’s happening.
 Still, in the end, I need to turn to someone like Rabbi Sacks to articulate the values that will keep me grounded, as he illustrates in this white-board animation, which puts it all into perspective, explaining how and why science and religion necessarily need to work together.